63days/SLACK_SIRI/README.md

 ## Conference Dates Bot
 ### TODO
-- [ ] interactive bot.
+- [ ] Implement an interactive bot.
 Users can configure which conference information they receive.
-- [ ] show D-day.
+- [ ] Show D-day.
 - [ ] Normalize timezones to KST.